JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

     - Add error recovery code and make sure that tests for unexpected data inputs exist (Unit Testing, Quality Assurance, UAT).

+    - Automate system (AWS CodeBuild and AWS CodeCommit).

+    - Track, identify, and account for changes in data sources.

+    - Perform ongoing monitoring and evaluation of results.

+    - Create methods to collect data from production inferences that can be used to improve future models.

   - Manage following practices:

     - End-to-end and A/B testing